ToshioCP/Gobject-tutorial/gfm/sec2.md

 Therefore, `class1` points the class of `instance1` and `class2` points the class of `instance2` respectively.
 The addresses of the two classes are displayed.
 - 18-19: `g_object_unref` will be explained in the next subsection.
-It destroys the objects and the memory is freed.
+It destroys the instances and the memory is freed.

 Now, execute it.

 ~~~
-$ cd misc; _build/example1
+$ cd src/misc; _build/example1
-The address of instance1 is 0x55d28a2ecad0
+The address of instance1 is 0x55895eaf7ad0
-The address of instance2 is 0x55d28a2ecaf0
+The address of instance2 is 0x55895eaf7af0
-The address of the class of instance1 is 0x55d28a2ec880
+The address of the class of instance1 is 0x55895eaf7880
-The address of the class of instance2 is 0x55d28a2ec880
+The address of the class of instance2 is 0x55895eaf7880
 ~~~

 The locations of two instances `instance1` and `instance2` are different.